Skip to content

 Influence

-Actually, that sounds pretty modest for a festival that used to attract the entire political and business world.
+Actually, that sounds quite modest for a festival that used to attract the entire political and business world.
 'What I have learned this year is: only worry about the things you do have influence over, and especially not worry about the things you do not have influence over.
 As a small player, you can't change the rules.
 We should be happy long ago that we can live.'

 Even if the rules are relaxed and play is allowed again without testing with a maximum of 30 people per venue, the Holland Festival will not go along.
 'Everything we have programmed has been done taking into account the one-and-a-half metres.
 It cannot be done now without testing.
 With a maximum of 30 people in the auditorium, it won't work out.
 Ticket sales are also set up for that, and whatever is decided by politicians, we are not going to change that.
 Many performances are already sold out.'